When is a Tool a Device and When is it the Buyer?

 The money I’ve spent on kitchen appliances I’ve bought and discarded would keep a small private equity firm afloat: automatic popcorn poppers, blenders, hot-dog cookers, crockpots, bread-bakers, waffle irons, griddles, knife sharpeners, etc.

-A versatile cook needs only an array of sharp knives, cooking spoons, a ladle and large fork, a spatula, colander, mixing bowls, a sharpening bar or whetstone, an array of cast iron, steel, and stainless pots and pans, a wood or gas heat source, a refrigerator, a mouse-proof pantry and breadbox, a sink, and a cutting board.
+Life has taught me that even enthusiastic cooks need only an array of sharp knives, cooking and measuring spoons, a ladle and large fork, a spatula, a colander, mixing bowls, a sharpening bar or whetstone, an array of cast iron, steel, and stainless pots and pans, a wood or gas stove top and oven, a fridge, a mouse-proof pantry and breadbox, a sink, and a cutting board.
 The rest is superfluous.
-A kitchen garden is valuable addition, of course.
-Countertop appliances are, with a few exceptions, useless junk.
+Countertop appliances are, with few exceptions, useless junk.

 When I graduated from high school, my parents gave me the best tool I’ve ever owned – a used 1958 VW Beetle with a 30-horsepower air-cooled engine.
-It weighed 1600 pounds – seven times what I weighed at the time – and I could lift the front end off the ground after a few beers.
-I loved that car.
-The heater box had rusted out so it had no heat, but I dressed warmly in winter.
+It weighed 1600 pounds – five times what I weighed at the time – and I could lift the front end off the ground after a few beers.
+I loved that car even though the heater box had rusted out and it had no heat.
+I just dressed warmly in winter.
 A tractor… it would go anywhere.
 One could pull a two-bottom plow through a dry field with it.
-I don’t remember servicing it other than the occasional oil change, lube, and tire change.
+I don’t remember servicing it other than the occasional oil change, lube job, and tire change.

-But some years later, I was seduced by form over function and bought a rusty Bill Blass 1979 Lincoln Continental ‘pimpmobile’ for $1500.
-It came with a resident mouse named Gus who lived in the glove compartment where it ate my registration and license… should have known better.
-My glamor-wagon turned off my dates, finally caught fire for some unknown reason, and burned to a crisp.
+Some years later, I was seduced by form over function and bought a rusty Bill Blass 1979 Lincoln Continental ‘pimpmobile’ for $1500.
+It came with a resident mouse named Gus who lived in the glove compartment where it chewed my registration and license into nesting material… should have known better.
+But my glamor-wagon turned off my dates, finally caught fire for some unknown reason, and burned to a crisp.